informalsystems/quint/doc/adr007-flattening.md

 ## 4. Solution

-Our ideal scenario is the following: Imports, instances and exports are resolved by the name resolver.
-This is where any missing or conflicting name errors are flagged.
-Flattening assumes all names are present and not conflicting.

-To achieve this scenario, we propose:
+The solution proposed here is a new flattening architecture, which is described in detail in the following sections.
+The main idea is to have a new flattener that is run twice, with an instance flattener in between.
+The new flattening procedures require additional information for each definition, so we also propose changes to the name collector in order to gather this information.
+Therefore, we propose:

 1. Changes to name collection, during name resolution
 2. Introduction of an instance flattener
+3. Changes to the flattener strategy

+One important thing to notice is that imports, instances and exports are resolved by the name resolver, and that is where any missing or conflicting name errors are flagged.
+Flattening assumes all names are present and not conflicting, and the solution proposes a lot of manipulations that rely on this assumption.

+To achieve this scenario, we propose:
 We describe each change in detail in separate sections below.

 ### 4.1 Changes to name collection